SirGarhi/garhis-grotto-foundry/docs/AwakenedWeaponsDesignDoc.md

 A feature is described using a technical write up known as a block.
 Feature blocks rely on keywords rather than natural language where possible.
 Here is an abstracted feature block as well as some examples showcasing the various possibilites.

 Feature Name (Active/Passive Ability/Effect) - Ability Properties
-	-Description of the effect or results of the ability being used
+- Description of the effect or results of the ability being used

 ### Effects are relatively simple and straightforard

 Imbued Hammer (Passive Effect)
-	Trinity deals an additional 1d8 Thunder Damage on each hit.
+- Trinity deals an additional 1d8 Thunder Damage on each hit.

 Limited Flight (Active Effect)
-	Your flight speed increases by 10 and you are able to hover freely in the air.
+- Your flight speed increases by 10 and you are able to hover freely in the air.

 ### Abilities will also list any additional properties in the header

 Cunning Blade (Passive Ability) - Bonus Action | At-Will | Melee Attack
-	Swing or Throw your weapon at a target in range.
+- Swing or Throw your weapon at a target in range.
 This Attack is always eligible for Sneak Attack as long as you don't have disadvantage and haven't already used Sneak Attack this turn.

 Thor’s Wrath (Active Ability) - Action | Twice Per Awakening | Dexterity Saving Throw | Half-Damage Save
-	You conjure Lightning in a 100 foot long, 5 foot wide line in a direction of your choice, dealing 60 Lightning damage to each creature in the line's path.
+- You conjure Lightning in a 100 foot long, 5 foot wide line in a direction of your choice, dealing 60 Lightning damage to each creature in the line's path.

 Free Bless (Active Ability) - Action | At-Will | 60 Seconds | Up to 3 Targets
-	You apply Bless to the chosen targets.
+- You apply Bless to the chosen targets.
 These effects do not require Concentration to maintain but will overwrite and be overwritten by a casting of the actual Bless spell.

 ### True Awakened Tier Active Abilities are slightly different, displaying thier Durability Cost as a property

 Stormbolt (Active Ability) – Bonus Action | 3 Durabilty | Dexterity Saving Throw | Half-Damage Save
-	You call down a Storm Bolt at a point within 30 feet of you, dealing 9d10 Lightning damage to each creature within 5 feet.
+- You call down a Storm Bolt at a point within 30 feet of you, dealing 9d10 Lightning damage to each creature within 5 feet.

 From Dusk Til Dawn (Active Ability) - Special Action | 3 Durability | One Turn
-	Each attack you make can be made with both Dusk and Dawn.
+- Each attack you make can be made with both Dusk and Dawn.